QuantEcon/lecture-julia.myst/lectures/multi_agent_models/lake_model.md

 using Test
 ```

-A few reusable functions for simulating linear maps and finding fixed points
+Reusable functions for simulating linear maps and finding their fixed points

 ```{code-cell} julia
 function simulate_linear(A, x_0, T)